Siva56586/NLP-on-Wines-Reviews/README.md

 - Modify parameters as needed to test different NLP techniques.
 - Interpret visualizations to gain insights from the wine reviews dataset.

-## Contributing
-Contributions are welcome!
-Feel free to submit issues or pull requests.

-## License
-This project is licensed under the MIT License.